-The effective date of this report is September 6th 2011.
-The effective data represents the completion date of the most current resource estimation.
+The effective date of this report is September 4th 2012.
+The effective data represents the completion date of the most current resource estimation for the Batman Deposit.

 2.5 Units and Abbreviations

 Unless explicitly stated otherwise, all units presented in this report are in metric units (i.e. metric tonnes, kilometers (km), centimeters (cm), percent (%), grams per metric tonne, and parts per million (ppm)).